 My chief and I shuffled silently down the hall and out the door.
-When I turned towards the mess hall—it was time for dinner—my chief turned the opposite direction, back to our building.
+When I turned towards the mess hall, my chief turned the opposite direction, back to our building.
 I asked where he was going.
 And he looked back over his shoulder without breaking his stride and said, “I’m gonna go get that kid.”
 He was surprised I asked.
 He took a few more steps and stopped and turned back to me.

 “You don’t have to come.”

 Then he turned and left.
 I stood there for a few seconds in moral limbo.
 And then I pulled the tin of Copenhagen from my cargo pocket, packed it, threw in a dip and followed after him.
 I could have ordered him to stop.
 But I knew he wouldn’t.

 A few days later the boy was returned to his mother.
 How we found him without using the resources or without blatantly disobeying orders isn’t important.
 But we did.
 I called my wife that night and told her simply that we had done something good that day.